 How to take credit of TDS under GST?

-Deductor of TDS is required to issue a TDS certificate to deductee within 5 days of deposit of TDS to the government.
+Deductor of TDS is required to issue a TDS certificate (GSTR 7A) to deductee within 5 days of deposit of TDS to the government.
 It contains information regarding total contract value, total amount deducted, rate of TDS and amount paid to appropriate government.

 Then on the basis of TDS certificate deductee can take the credit of this.
 TDS deducted by the Government department (deductor) will reflect in the electronic cash ledger of the deductee hence, the deductee can claim credit of TDS.